 This resulting allows is known to be durable and stable.
 With proper maintenance, this cookware will offer nice services for more years.
 It will serve generation to generation.

-Additionally, the material brings a pleasant shine on the board.
+Additionally, the material brings a pleasant shine to the board.
 Better yet, cleaning pots and frying pans will add glamour to your restaurant or kitchen.
 Because it’s non-stick, you don’t expect it to leach any toxins on the food.
-It’s pretty safe.

 Why Prefer Stainless Steel to Non-Stick